-Asbestos-related disease, both malignant and non-malignant, is the single most commonly diagnosed occupational lung disease.
-Like silicosis, there continues to be a downward trend in reported cases.
+Asbestos-related disease, both malignant and non-malignant disease, like silicosis, continues to have a downward trend in reported cases.
 Unlike silica, there is little use of asbestos in new production, but risk still remains from asbestos still being present, such as in older buildings and automobile brakes.
-Asbestos-related disease is tracked from a variety of reporting sources in Michigan, including hospital inpatient discharge data, the 3rd Judicial Circuit Court, B-readers and other physicians, death certificates, and an annual survey of Michigan B-readers.
+Asbestos-related disease is tracked from a variety of reporting sources in Michigan, including hospital inpatient discharge data, the 3rd Judicial Circuit Court, death certificates, and an annual survey of physicians in Michigan who are certified B-readers.

 Targeting smoking cessation programs to individuals who work or used to work with asbestos should be a high priority.
-Guidelines for lung cancer screening from the U.S. Preventive Services Task Force recommend low-dose CT scans for adults 55 to 80 years of age who have a 30-pack-year cigarette smoking history and currently smoke or quit smoking less than 15 years prior.
+Guidelines for lung cancer screening from the U.S. Preventive Services Task Force recommend low-dose CT scans for adults 50 to 80 years of age who have at least a 20-pack-year cigarette smoking history and currently smoke or quit smoking less than 15 years prior [30].
 The guidelines do not mention asbestos exposure as a criterion.
 Given the known synergism between cigarettes and asbestos in increasing the risk of lung cancer for either exposure alone, supports screening individuals 50 to 80 with 20 years of asbestos exposure who ever smoked cigarettes regardless of whether they quit.
-For more information on the background for including asbestosis and asbestos exposure history in the determination for performing screening for lung cancer, see the PS News Summer 2015 newsletter (V26N3) at: www.oem.msu.edu.
+For more information on the background for including asbestosis and asbestos exposure history in the determination for performing screening for lung cancer, see the PS News Winter 2024 newsletter (V35N1) at: www.oem.msu.edu.
 Similar data for silicosis and silica exposure is not available, but such screening should also be considered for these individuals.

-The 11th year of OLDs surveillance resulted in the identification of a variety of respiratory illnesses from workplace exposures.
+The 12th year of OLDs surveillance resulted in the identification of a variety of respiratory illnesses from workplace exposures.
 Future surveillance of OLDs cases will continue to identify workplaces where MIOSHA inspections are warranted.
 Other activities will focus on characterizing the nature and extent of the OLDs cases, and the identification of areas where education could benefit individuals who develop OLDs and to help prevent OLDs in others with similar workplaces and exposures.